okta/okta.github.io/_source/_posts/2017-12-04-basic-crud-angular-and-spring-boot.md

 Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don’t have an account) and navigate to **Applications** > **Add Application**.
 Click **Single-Page App**, click **Next**, and give the app a name you’ll remember.
 Change all instances of `localhost:8080` to `localhost:4200` and click **Done**.

 Create `server/src/main/resources/application.yml` and copy the client ID into it.
 While you're in there, fill in the rest of the necessary values to match your Okta domain.
-For example:

 ```yaml
 security: